 - Tutored children of immigrants in Southwest Detroit

-- Worked on the petition drives and campaigns for ballot proposals ensuring voting rights and reproductive freedom
+- Worked on the petition drives and campaigns for ballot proposals ensuring voting rights and reproductive freedom in Michigan

 - Engaged UUCF youth in activities, giving them an opportunity for deeper understanding of the importance of social justice work